-14.3. signed by at least of the voting Members of the Medical Staff must first be filed with Medical Staff Services.
-14.3.
-2.2.
-Adoption or amendment at a meeting shall require a two-thirds (2/3) affirmative vote of the voting Members of the Medical Staff present and voting at a meeting where a quorum is present [Optional] [of at least of the voting Members of the Medical Staff are present]; provided that, the Medical Staff has been notified of the proposal at least 20 days prior to the meeting.
-102 14.3.
-2.3.
-The procedures for a mail/electronic ballot are set out in Section 8.7 [Optional] [and adoption or amendment shall require voting by at least of the voting Members of the Medical Staff and a two-thirds (2/3) affirmative vote of those voting].
-14.3.
-2.4.
-A copy of the proposal must also be submitted to the MEC through Medical Staff Services within the same time frame, and the comments of the MEC presented at the Medical Staff meeting prior to the vote or with the mail/electronic ballot.
-4. CON STAI FLICT MANAGEMENT PROCESS FOR MEDICAL EXECUTIVE COMMITTEE AND MEDICAL ${\sf FF}^{103}$ 14.4.1.
+- 14.3.2.3.
+The procedures for a mail/electronic ballot are set out in Section 8.7 and adoption or amendment shall require voting by at least 30% of the voting Members of the Medical Staff and a two-thirds (2/3) affirmative vote of those voting. - 14.3.2.4.
+A copy of the proposal must also be submitted to the Leadership Council through Medical Staff Services within the same time frame, and the comments of the Leadership Council presented at the Medical Staff meeting prior to the vote or with the mail/electronic ballot.

+14.4.
+CONFLICT MANAGEMENT PROCESS FOR LEADERSHIP COUNCIL AND MEDICAL STAFF

+- 14.4.1.
 Petition.
-In the event of disagreement between the Medical Staff and the MEC on adoption or amendment of the Rules and Regulations under Section 14.3 (or of a Manual under Section 14.5 or a Medical Staff policy under Section 14.6), implementation of the following conflict management procedures may be requested by submission of a written petition signed by at least of the voting Members of the Medical Staff.
-The petition must be submitted to Medical Staff Services within 10 days of communication of an approved amendment to the Medical Staff under Section 14.3.1.1.2 or notice to the Medical Staff of an urgent amendment under Section 14.3.1.2.1.
-14.4.2.
+In the event of disagreement between the Medical Staff and the Leadership Council on adoption or amendment of the Rules and Regulations under Section 14.3 (or of a Manual under Section 14.5 or a Medical Staff policy under Section 14.6), implementation of the following conflict management procedures may be requested by submission of a written petition signed by at least 33% of the voting Members of the Medical Staff.
+The petition must be submitted to Medical Staff Services within 10 days of communication of an approved amendment to the Medical Staff under Section 14.3.1.1.2 or notice to the Medical Staff of an urgent amendment under Section 14.3.1.2.1. - 14.4.2.
 Medical Staff Representatives.
-The petition must identify the specific disagreement with the amendment and designate at least two voting Members of the Medical Staff who have signed the petition to serve as representatives of the Medical Staff on this disagreement.
-14.4.3.
+The petition must identify the specific disagreement with the amendment and designate at least two voting Members of the Medical Staff who have signed the petition to serve as representatives of the Medical Staff on this disagreement. - 14.4.3.
 Meeting.
-The MEC shall call a special meeting of the MEC, inviting at least the two representative Members identified, to discuss the disagreement or conflict.
-The MEC, with the approval of the Hospital President, CQMO, or their designee, may use the services of a facilitator or mediator at the meeting.
-14.4.4.
+The Leadership Council shall call a special meeting of the Leadership Council, inviting at least the two representative Members identified, to discuss the disagreement or conflict.
+The Leadership Council, with the approval of the Hospital President, CQMO, or their designee, may use the services of a facilitator or mediator at the meeting. - 14.4.4.
 Good Faith Efforts.
-The MEC and the Members attending the special meeting will exchange information relevant to the issue and work in good faith to resolve differences in a manner that respects the positions of the Medical Staff, the leadership responsibilities of the MEC, and the safety and quality of patient care delivered at the Hospital.
-14.4.5.
+The Leadership Council and the Members attending the special meeting will exchange information relevant to the issue and work in good faith to resolve differences in a manner that respects the positions of the Medical Staff, the leadership responsibilities of the Leadership Council, and the safety and quality of patient care delivered at the Hospital. - 14.4.5.
 Final Decision.
-Within five days of conclusion of the meeting, the MEC will reconsider the proposed change, take a new vote on the issue at a regular or special called meeting, and provide the Medical Staff with notice of the new vote.
+Within five days of conclusion of the meeting, the Leadership Council will reconsider the proposed change, take a new vote on the issue at a regular or special called meeting, and provide the Medical Staff with notice of the new vote.
 There shall be no further right to the conflict management process once the new vote is taken.